Life University

-Life University is a private university focused on training chiropractors and located in Marietta, Georgia, USA.
+Life University is a private university focused on training chiropractors and located in Marietta, Georgia, United States.
 It was established in 1974 by a chiropractor, Sid E. Williams.

+A 2024 report found that students in Life's doctor of chiropractic program had the 12th-highest debt-to-income ratio among all graduate programs in the US, at 490%.

 History

-The university was founded in 1974 by Williams as "Life Chiropractic College" on the site of a placer gold mine, next to Southern Technical Institute (later Southern Polytechnic State University and now Kennesaw State University - Marietta Campus).
-22 students attended the first classes in January 1975.
+The university was founded in 1974 by Williams as "Life Chiropractic College" on the site of a placer gold mine, next to Southern Technical Institute (later Southern Polytechnic State University and now Kennesaw State University – Marietta Campus).
+Twenty-two students attended the first classes in January 1975.

-In 1989, the name was shortened to "Life College", as it had recently had opened an undergraduate program and was no longer purely chiropractic.
+In 1989, the name was shortened to "Life College", as it had recently opened an undergraduate program and was no longer purely chiropractic.
 This undergraduate program allowed Life to establish an intercollegiate athletic program.
 By 1990, it had grown to become the largest college of chiropractic in the world.
 In 1996, Life College became Life University.

 In March 2004, Guy Riekeman, the former chancellor of the Palmer Chiropractic University System, was appointed as the president of Life University.
 In 2017, Rob Scott took over as president of the university and Riekeman became chancellor.

+In 2024, a report by the U.S. Department of Education highlighted that students enrolled in Life University’s Doctor of Chiropractic program had a debt-to-income ratio of 490%.
+This placed the program as the 12th highest among all graduate programs in the United States.
+The median student loan debt for the program was reported as $245,218, while the median annual income for graduates was $50,040.

+An analysis of Health Education Assistance Loan defaults, conducted by Quackwatch at four intervals between 1999 and 2012, consistently showed that Life University had the highest number of defaulted loans among health professionals.
+During this period, the proportion of loan defaults by Life students accounted for between 8% and 12% of all health professional defaults.

+Anti-vaccine sentiment

+Life University has been associated with discouraging vaccinations, a position that contrasts with the recommendations of mainstream medical and public health experts.
+In 2017, anti-vaccine activists Andrew Wakefield and Del Bigtree were invited to speak at Life University’s “flagship seminar.”

+In 2023, Life University president Rob Scott invited Robert F. Kennedy Jr., a well-known figure in the COVID-19 anti-vaccine movement, to be the closing speaker at the university’s “Life Vision Extravaganza,” a convention with space for up to 2,000 attendees.